leomeyer/OpenHAT/src/openhatd/docs/ports.md

 A File port is a Digital port which, while its Line is High, monitors the content of a specified file.
 If the file's content changes it is being read and the result is set to a certain specified "value port", possibly applying some transformations.
 If the value port is not read-only any changes in its value are written to the specified file.

-The File port is an important port which allows the OpenHAT automation to receive input from its surroundings in a generic way, i. e. without the need for specialized drivers.
+The File port is an important port which allows openhatd to receive input from its surroundings in a generic way, i. e. without the need for specialized drivers.

 ## [Exec Port](ports/exec_port)

 The Exec port is a Digital port which, when it is set to High, executes a predefined operating system command.
-As a File Input port provides input to an OpenHAT instance, the Exec port allows OpenHAT to interact with the environment in a generic way; for example, send an email, execute maintenance scripts, or interact with proprietary hardware via command line tools.
+As a File Input port provides input to an openhatd instance, the Exec port allows openhatd to interact with the environment in a generic way; for example, send an email, execute maintenance scripts, or interact with proprietary hardware via command line tools.
 The Exec port can pass information about the current state of ports to the called program.

 ## [Aggregator Port](ports/aggregator_port)